Nivispluma/Feuerwehr_Website/README.md

 ```

-If you are Running the right version
+If you are Running the right version,
 Run Powershell in the repositorys main Folder (Shift + Rightclick > Run Phowershell)
 Insinde Powershell switch to cmd, in order to have all the neccesary privileges